 Students are able to analyze and evaluate tasks from the point of view of teaching computer science.
-They will design and implement a lesson focused on a topic in informatics at the lower secondary school with regard to the stages of the cognitive process.
 They can analyze the lesson in terms of required input knowledge, goals, tasks ordering, methodological procedures used.

-- Discussions about observations during pedagogical practice. - Demonstrations of teaching topics verified in practice. - Analysis of teaching lessons and problematic topics from informatics for lower secondary pupils.
+- Discussions about observations during pedagogical practice. - Demonstrations of teaching topics verified in practice.